chpc-tech-eval/coverged-cloud-and-hpc-platform/POSTER/README.md

 - Provisioning nodes with Bifrost was essential before using Kolla—nodes had to reach the active state.

 - Used key validation commands:
-   -BareMetal node list
+   - BareMetal node list
-   -ansible-playbook enroll-dynamic.yaml
+   - ansible-playbook enroll-dynamic.yaml
-   -ansible-playbook deploy-dynamic.yaml
+   - ansible-playbook deploy-dynamic.yaml

 - Only proceeded with Kolla-Ansible after successful Bifrost provisioning to avoid interface or firmware-related issues.